project-arcana/phantasm-hardware-interface/README.md

     SamplerState g_sampler                              : register(s0, space0);
     ```

-Shaders in PHI can be fed with up to 4 "shader arguments".
-Each shader argument consists of SRVs, UAVs and samplers, all of which combine into a single `handle::shader_view`, and a separate CBV (`handle::resource`).
-Shader arguments correspond to HLSL spaces.
-Argument 0 is `space0`, 1 is `space1`, and so forth.
-The supplied order of inputs corresponds to the HLSL registers.
+Multiple SRVs, UAVs, and samplers make up a single `handle::shader_view`.
+Shaders in PHI can be fed with up to 4 "shader arguments", each containing a `handle::shader_view` and a `handle::resource` for a single CBV.
+Both handles are optional.

+Shader arguments correspond to HLSL spaces (Argument 0 is `space0`, 1 is `space1`, ...).
+The order of elements in the `handle::shader_view` corresponds to the HLSL registers (SRVs from `t0` onwards, UAVs from `u0`, samplers from `s0`).
+The optional CBV is always in `b0`.

-Shader argument "shapes", as in the amount of arguments, and the amount of inputs per argument type, are supplied when creating a `handle::pipeline_state`.
+Shader argument "shapes", as in the amount of arguments, and the amount of inputs per type (SRV, UAV, sampler), are specified when creating a `handle::pipeline_state`.
 The actual argument values are supplied in commands, like `cmd::draw`.

-Inputs are not strictly typed, for example, a `Texture2D` can be supplied by simply "viewing" a single array slice of a texture array.
-Details regarding this process can be inferred from the creation of `handle::shader_view`, and the `shader_view_elem` type.
+Inputs are not strictly typed, for example, a `Texture2D` can be filled by simply "viewing" a single array slice of a texture array.
+Details regarding this process can be inferred from the creation of `handle::shader_view`, and the `resource_view` type.

 ## Threading